kajisha/irails/README.md

 ***The current master branch and gem version >= 0.2 are compatible with IPython3/Jupyter.
 If you require IPython2 support, please install an older gem version < 0.2 or use the branch ipython2***

-# IRuby
+# IRails

-This is a Ruby kernel for IPython/Jupyter and is part of [SciRuby](http://sciruby.com/).
+This is a Ruby kernel for IPython/Jupyter and is part of [SciRuby](http://scirails.com/).
 You can try it at [try.jupyter.org](http://try.jupyter.org/).

 ![Screenshot](https://cloud.githubusercontent.com/assets/50754/7956845/3fa46df8-09e3-11e5-8641-f5b8669061b5.png)